-Research overwhelmingly shows that recognized employees are more likely to stick with you.
+Research and employee surveys overwhelmingly shows that recognized workers are more likely to stick with you.
 In the SHRM/Workhuman Employee Recognition Survey, 68% of organizations with employee recognition reported a direct positive impact on retention.
 IBM’s WorkTrends study showed “intention to leave is twice as high among employees who do not receive recognition (51%) compared to those who do (25%).”
 That's because employees want to be acknowledged for who they are and what they do.

 As the research shows, employee recognition measurably and positively impacts engagement.
 And engagement leads directly to improvements to the top and bottom lines, such as increased productivity, customer loyalty, sales, and profits.

 What are some examples of the impact of employee recognition?

 Here are real-life success stories some of the top companies in the world have achieved, thanks to an effective, strategic employee recognition program: